U.S. Fish and Wildlife Service

 From 1985 to 1995, Melius was a professional staff member on the Committee on Merchant Marine and Fisheries in the U.S. House of Representatives.
 There he advised the Committee on issues concerning fish and wildlife legislation.

 In 1973 and 1975, Melius earned his bachelor’s degree in wildlife biology and a master’s degree in fish and wildlife science from South Dakota State University.
-His broad range of experience, both within and outside the Service, has left him well qualified to deal with the challenges and stewardship opportunities throughout the diverse Midwest lands and waters.
+His broad range of experience, both within and outside the Service, has well qualified him to deal with the challenges and conservation stewardship opportunities across our diverse Midwest landscape.

 Learn more by program